 - G/G: increased risk of breast cancer with night shift work[ref]

 - A/G: increased risk of breast cancer with night shift work (64%)

 - A/A: typical

 Check your genetic data for rs2278749 (23andMe v4, v5; AncestryDNA):

 - T/T: night shift work less likely to increase breast cancer risk[ref] more fertile[ref]

 - C/T: night shift work less likely to increase breast cancer risk[ref]

 - C/C: typical

 Circadian optimization is foundational.
 You need to block out blue light at night either through turning off electronics and bright overhead lights or through wearing blue-blocking glasses.
 Bright light during the day is also essential, so get outside first thing in the morning.

 Selenium, a mineral found in Brazil nuts, has also been found to upregulate BMAL1 levels.[ref]
-You can eat Brazil nuts (only a couple a day should give you enough selenium) or there are inexpensive selenium supplements.
+You can eat Brazil nuts daily, or there are inexpensive selenium supplements.
 Taking selenium first thing in the morning may give you the most benefit for increasing BMAL1.